PETROENG 3026 - Formation Damage & Productivity Enhancement

-Learning & Teaching ModesThe lectures provide an outline to formation damage and well stimulation, which is supported by problem-solving tutorials and practicals laboratory studies.
+Learning & Teaching ModesThe lectures provide an outline to formation damage and associated problems, which is supported by problem-solving tutorials and practicals developing material covered in lectures.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-All lectures as well as Practical and Tutorials must be attended to gain the fullest knowledge in the subject.
-Pre-reading of the Lecture material from MyUni and recommended reference books will enable students to gain more depth of knowledge in the subject area of each lecture, and practical and tutorial classes.
+All lectures and Practical /Tutorials must be attended to gain the fullest knowledge in the subject.
+Pre-reading of the Lecture material from MyUni and recommended reference books will enable students to gain more depth of knowledge in the subject area of each lecture.